hdbhdb/hdbhdb.github.io/about.md

 title: About
 ---

-You are at the website and blog of Hudson Diggs Bailey.
+You are at the website and blog of Hudson Bailey.
 I am a researcher and writer interested in culture, brains, technology, healthcare and privacy.
 [Projects](/projects) lists current projects.
 My [resume](/assets/bailey_resume.pdf) has more details on my background and past projects, as well as my contact information.

 <br><br>